HiLab-git/WORD/README.md

 # WORD: Revisiting Organs Segmentation in the Whole Abdominal Region.
 * This repository provides the codebase and dataset for our work **WORD: Revisiting Organs Segmentation in the Whole Abdominal Region**.
-* Now, we are preparing an online evaluation server for fair research if you have experience with it and want to join this project, please contact us !!!
+* Now, we are preparing an online evaluation server for the fair and open research if you have experience with it and want to join this project, please contact us !!!
+* Some information about the **WORD** dataset is  presented in the following:
 <div align=center>Fig. 1.
 An example in the WORD dataset.<img src="./figures/show_data_info.png"></div>
 <div align=center>Fig. 2.
 Volume distribution or each organ in the WORD dataset.<img src="./figures/size.png"></div>
 <div align=center>Fig. 3.
 User study based on three junior oncologists independently, each of them comes from a different hospital.<img src="./figures/user.png"></div>